top of page

 CMYK - Cyan, magenta, yellow and black

-How do the colour spaces work?
+How do the colour spaces work with colour correction?

 RGB is used for digital designs as this is used for screens, like computers and mobile phones.
 Screens use the three colours and mix them to to create the colour spectrum by varying the intensity of the light source.
 When red, green and blue are all mixed together in this format they create pure white.